AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 The "[Appendices]" include information about using other tools such as Wireshark and Netmon for analyzing network packet data, Fiddler for analyzing HTTP/HTTPS messages, and Microsoft Message Analyzer for correlating log data.

 ## <a name="monitoring-your-storage-service"></a>Monitoring your storage service
 If you are familiar with Windows performance monitoring, you can think of Storage Metrics as being an Azure Storage equivalent of Windows Performance Monitor counters.
-In Storage Metrics you will find a comprehensive set of metrics (counters in Windows Performance Monitor terminology) such as service availability, total number of requests to service, or percentage of successful requests to service (for a full list of the available metrics, see <a href="http://msdn.microsoft.com/zh-cn/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a> on MSDN).
+In Storage Metrics you will find a comprehensive set of metrics (counters in Windows Performance Monitor terminology) such as service availability, total number of requests to service, or percentage of successful requests to service (for a full list of the available metrics, see <a href="http://msdn.microsoft.com/library/azure/hh343264.aspx" target="_blank">Storage Analytics Metrics Table Schema</a> on MSDN).
 You can specify whether you want the storage service to collect and aggregate metrics every hour or every minute.
-For more information about how to enable metrics and monitor your storage accounts, see <a href="https://msdn.microsoft.com/zh-cn/library/dn782843.aspx" target="_blank">Enabling storage metrics</a> on MSDN.
+For more information about how to enable metrics and monitor your storage accounts, see <a href="http://go.microsoft.com/fwlink/?LinkId=510865" target="_blank">Enabling storage metrics</a> on MSDN.

-You can choose which hourly metrics you want to display in the Azure Classic Portal and configure rules that notify administrators by email whenever an hourly metric exceeds a particular threshold (for more information, see the page <a href="http://msdn.microsoft.com/zh-cn/library/azure/dn306638.aspx" target="_blank">How to: Receive Alert Notifications and Manage Alert Rules in Azure</a>).
+You can choose which hourly metrics you want to display in the Azure Classic Management Portal and configure rules that notify administrators by email whenever an hourly metric exceeds a particular threshold (for more information, see the page <a href="http://msdn.microsoft.com/zh-cn/library/azure/dn306638.aspx" target="_blank">How to: Receive Alert Notifications and Manage Alert Rules in Azure</a>).
 The storage service collects metrics using a best effort, but may not record every storage operation.

-Figure 2 below shows the Monitor page in the Azure Classic Portal where you can view metrics such as availability, total requests, and average latency numbers for a storage account.
+Figure 2 below shows the Monitor page in the Azure Classic Management Portal where you can view metrics such as availability, total requests, and average latency numbers for a storage account.
 A notification rule has also been set up to alert an administrator if availability drops below a certain level.
 From viewing this data, one possible area for investigation is the table service success percentage being below 100% (for more information, see the section "[Metrics show low PercentSuccess or analytics log entries have operations with transaction status of ClientOtherErrors]").

 ![][2]

-*Figure 2 Viewing storage metrics in the Azure Classic Portal*
+*Figure 2 Viewing storage metrics in the Azure Classic Management Portal*

 You should continuously monitor your Azure applications to ensure they are healthy and performing as expected by:

-- Establishing some baseline metrics for application that will enable you to compare current data and identify any significant changes in the behavior of Azure storage and your application.
+* Establishing some baseline metrics for application that will enable you to compare current data and identify any significant changes in the behavior of Azure storage and your application.
 The values of your baseline metrics will, in many cases, be application specific and you should establish them when you are performance testing your application.
-- Recording minute metrics and using them to monitor actively for unexpected errors and anomalies such as spikes in error counts or request rates.
+* Recording minute metrics and using them to monitor actively for unexpected errors and anomalies such as spikes in error counts or request rates.
-- Recording hourly metrics and using them to monitor average values such as average error counts and request rates.
+* Recording hourly metrics and using them to monitor average values such as average error counts and request rates.
-- Investigating potential issues using diagnostics tools as discussed later in the section "[Diagnosing storage issues]."
+* Investigating potential issues using diagnostics tools as discussed later in the section "[Diagnosing storage issues]."

 The charts in Figure 3 below illustrate how the averaging that occurs for hourly metrics can hide spikes in activity.
 The hourly metrics appear to show a steady rate of requests, while the minute metrics reveal the fluctuations that are really taking place.